Kforsky/Online-Status-Tracker/README.md

-# Stanki TeleGram Online Status Tracker
+# Stanki Telegram Online Status Tracker
 A Telegram bot that monitors the online status of users and notifies you instantly!

 ## Features